InstrumentalFi/instrumental-contracts/README.md

 This repository contains the source code for the Pablo Vault and Fee Distribution Contracts.

+## Behaviour

+This section elaborates on the functionalities and interactions of CosmWasm contracts used for staking and fee distribution within the Cosmos network.
+Contributions and documentation have been provided by Max, George, and Dzmitry Lahoda.

+### 1. Distributor Contract
+- **Functionality**: Receives and allocates tokens based on predefined rules.
+- **Features**:
+  - Supports various Cosmos denominations (denoms), accounts, and percentage-based distributions.
+  - Enables the transfer of tokens to multiple contracts or addresses, ensuring versatile distribution.
+  - Suitable for various applications including staking and the Osmosis adapter pool (note: no integration with the pool).

+### 2. Fee Collector Contract
+- **Functionality**: Serves as a recipient for tokens from the Distributor contract, acting as a secure storage.
+- **Characteristics**:
+  - Receives a specific portion of tokens from the Distributor contract.
+  - Implements checks and permissions to ensure secure and authorized withdrawals of tokens.
+  - Allows the Staking contract to withdraw tokens.

+### 3. Staking Contract
+- **Functionality**: Manages the staking of tokens and facilitates the distribution of rewards.
+- **Features**:
+  - "Tokens per interval" parameter sets a maximum limit for distribution within a specified timeframe.
+  - Distributes the lesser of total tokens in the collector or "time x tokens per interval."
+  - Issues stTokens to users in representation of their stake.
+  - stTokens are value-accruing, allowing holders to collect a portion of fees proportional to their stToken holdings.
+- **Distribution**:
+  - Occurs at predefined intervals with immediate accrual of user shares upon staking.
+  - Adopts a pro-rata distribution model, ensuring fee distribution is proportional to each user’s stToken holdings.
+  - Utilizes a precise user share tracking mechanism akin to other reward systems.

+### Special Considerations

+- **Passive Stakers**: Further investigation is necessary to ensure that passive stakers are adequately protected and fairly treated compared to those who stake at the last minute.
+The case of one chain accumulates and sends transfers peridocally is important.

 ## Environment set up

 - Install [rustup][4].
 Once installed, make sure you have the wasm32 target: